Info on this page

 No need to spend a lot of money on these cleaners, however, because here are 5 speedy tricks to clean your coffee maker:

-Method 1: Ice and Salt
+Method 1: How to Clean a Coffee Maker with Ice and Salt

 The combination of ice and salt gets rid of the mineral deposits and grease on your carafe.
 Cleaning a carafe may become a bit difficult especially if the mouth is a bit narrow.
 You should try crushing ice, put it in the carafe and add table salt to it.
 Give it a mix until you can really see how the ice and salt combination cleans the inside.